 Media Tips for Babies and Toddlers

 Using the TV, a tablet, a smart phone or video game as a babysitter may not be something to brag about, but we all know that it's an easy way to buy some necessary downtime.
-According to Common Sense Media's 2013 study, Zero to Eight: Children's Media Use in America, kids 8 and under spend about two hours a day interacting with screen media; 72% of kids 8 and under have used a mobile device for some sort of media activity -- and 38% of kids under 2 have used a mobile device for media.
+According to the Common Sense Census: Media Use by Kids Age Zero to Eight, kids 8 and under spend about two hours a day interacting with screen media.
 That's a lot.

 Here are some ideas for how to successfully manage your little one's media time.

 - If you're going to let babies interact with a screen, know what they're watching and playing.
 Be smart about the programs you pick.
 Choose games or programs that are age appropriate, with non-jarring sounds and bright, stimulating colors.